-He is the author of “Elder Law Q & A: Answers to Questions About Estate and Financial Planning, Health Care Planning and Elder Abuse,” written under a grant from the New York State Division of Criminal Justice Services; in its 21st edition, it is widely disseminated throughout New York State through the continued support of the Westchester Public Private Partnership for Aging Services and the Pace Women’s Justice Center in collaboration with the Harry & Jeanette Weinberg Center for Elder Abuse Prevention at The Hebrew Home for the Aged at Riverdale, NY.
+He is the author of “Elder Law Q & A: Answers to Questions About Estate and Financial Planning, Health Care Planning and Elder Abuse,” written under a grant from the New York State Division of Criminal Justice Services; in its 21st edition, it is widely disseminated throughout New York State through the continued support of the Westchester Public Private Partnership for Aging Services, the New York State Attorney General’s Office, and the Pace Women’s Justice Center in collaboration with the Harry & Jeanette Weinberg Center for Elder Abuse Prevention at The Hebrew Home for the Aged at Riverdale, NY.

 445 Hamilton Avenue, Suite 1500, White Plains, New York 10601 (914) 946-4777

 200 Westage Business Center, Suite 120, Fishkill, New York 12524 (845) 896-0120